open-cluster-management-io/enhancements/enhancements/sig-policy/98-long-term-compliance-history/README.md

 addressed in phase 2.

 The Policy Propagator will add entries to the `policies` and `parent_policies` tables as it creates replicated policies.
+It will also set the annotations of `policy.open-cluster-management.io/policy-compliance-db-id` and `policy.open-cluster-management.io/parent-policy-compliance-db-id` on each replicated policy template (e.g.
-This way the Status Sync controller won't need to provide as much data when recording a compliance event.
+`ConfigurationPolicy`) entry within the replicated policy to match what was inserted in the database.
+Additionally, it'll set the `policy.open-cluster-management.io/policy-spec-sha1` set to the hex format of the SHA1 of the `spec` of the policy (e.g. `ConfigurationPolicy`).
+This way, the Status Sync controller won't need to provide as much data when recording a compliance event.
 Reducing bandwidth utilization to the hub is helpful in edge scenarios.
-With this in mind, the current compliance events sent by the controllers are missing some metadata.
-To resolve this, the events will set a new annotation of `policy.open-cluster-management.io/policy-spec-sha1` set to the hex format of the SHA1 of the `spec` of the policy that was evaluated.
-With this additional information, the Status Sync controller can avoid sending the whole spec in the `/api/v1/compliance-events` `POST` request.
-If the spec couldn't be determined, a value of `unknown` will be recorded.
-The rest of the data can be found in the Kuberenetes `Event` object.
+With this in mind, the current compliance events sent by the controllers will set the database related annotations from the policy being evaluated.
+With this additional information, the Status Sync controller can avoid sending the whole spec, policy, and parent policy in the`/api/v1/compliance-events` `POST` request.
+This also reduces the chance of race conditions where a compliance event is sent and the policy is updated before the compliance event is recorded in the database.
+The rest of the data required for the `POST` request can be found in the Kuberenetes `Event` object.

 To record a compliance event when a policy is deleted, the Spec Sync controller will record these compliance events before it deletes the policy template (e.g. ConfigurationPolicy).
 A finalizer on the policy template objects was